 We are fighting a plan by Tumu Kaituna 14 Trust, Tauranga City Council, various developers and neighbouring non-Māori land owners that if successful will strip us of our ancestral land.

 More than 4,900 Māori land owners will be alienated.

 While the plan is expected to provide new housing for 15,500 people, we have seen no plans that provide housing for Māori land owners and expect the price range will be well out of Māori land owners reach.

 We have concerns of what that kind of urban development would do to the environment and our sacred waahi tapu sites.

 The plan lacks Māori values including intergenerational thinking.
 Our people are really hurt that those they have put their faith in could potentially take away what little land they have left.

-Protect Tumu Kaituna campaign is led by the descendants of the original Māori land owners of Tumu Kaituna 14 who lived on the land during the flax trading era and fought for the land in the 1860s.
+Save Tumu Kaituna campaign is led by the descendants of the Māori land owners of Tumu Kaituna 14 who lived on the land during the flax trading era and fought for the land in the 1860s.
 Many died and were buried here.
 It is well known amongst Māori that kōiwi are buried all along the sand dunes at Papamoa.
 As recent as December 2017, 600 year old young Polynesian male bones were found on the land by an archaeologist and there have been many many other similar findings of koiwi.